razinj/docker-custom-apt-cacher-ng/README.md

-# Custom apt-cacher-ng Docker Image
+# Custom `apt-cacher-ng` Docker Image

-This repository is associated with a blog post, for more details please head to the post [here](https://razinj.dev/build-and-run-apt-cacher-ng-proxy-in-docker).
+This repository is associated with a blog post, for more details please head to the post from [here](https://razinj.dev/build-and-run-apt-cacher-ng-proxy-in-docker).

-**Dockerfile features** :
+**Dockerfile features**:

 - Allows binding of apt-cacher-ng cache directory with a host directory.
 - Allows SSL/TLS proxying _(Keep in mind that this will not cache secured traffic because its encrypted)_.

----

 ## **Server setup**

 ### **Docker**

-- Build server image :
+- Build server image

 ```bash
 docker build -t custom-apt-cacher-ng .
 ```

-- Run a container based on the image built :
+- Run a container based on the image built

 ```bash
 docker run -d \